TigerAppsOrg/course-selection/README_TIGERPATH.md

 1. `git clone` this repository.
 Install [Python 3.6](https://www.python.org), [node.js](https://nodejs.org/en/), and [pipenv](https://github.com/pypa/pipenv) (which helps you manage your dependencies).

-2. Run `cd tigerpath && pipenv install` to install all of the current dependencies from Pipfile.lock.
+2. Run `cd courseselection && pipenv install` to install all of the current dependencies from Pipfile.lock.

 3. Run `cd frontend && npm install` to install the necessary node modules for React to work.